 6% of the zinc in the body is present in the skin which helps to provide protection, repair, and maintenance to the skin.
 Zinc is an essential trace mineral that is responsible for several body functions like making new cells, synthesizing enzymes used to process carbohydrates, fats, and protein in food, preventing oxidative stress and repairing DNA, and supporting the immune system.

 On the other hand, skin lesions, rough skin, and delayed wound healing were noticed in an experimental situation where zinc was deficient.

 Like every other trace element, zinc is required to be taken in through diet daily, since there is no provision for its storage in the body.

-Foods rich in zinc include whole grains like wheat, rice, corn, oats, nuts, beans, oysters
+Foods that are rich in zinc include whole grains like sorghum, millet, rice, corn, oats, nuts, beans, oysters

 other beneficial nutrients include selenium, collagen, ceramide, astaxanthin, Coenzyme Q10, etc.

 3. Shower Daily

 The body is exposed to toxins and pollutants daily from the environment, many of which get to stick to the skin.
 An example is dust.
 When the specks of dust and other pollutants get stuck in the skin, for example, it prevents the entry of air from entering the skin.